Battle of Raqqa (2013): Aftermath

-In mid-August, the Islamic State of Iraq and the Levant (ISIL) announced that they would stop participating in the siege of the 17th Division, one of the two last remaining loyalist bases in Raqqa.
-They wanted to focus on civil administration instead, in building an Islamic state, and so they would withdraw fighters from the most urgent battlefields.
+In mid-August, the Islamic State of Iraq and the Levant (ISIL) announced that they would stop participating in the siege of the 17th Division, one of the two last remaining government bases in Raqqa Governorate.
+They wanted to focus on civil administration instead, in building an Islamic state, and so they would withdraw their fighters from the most urgent battlefields.

 By early November 2013, ISIL was in partial control of the town.
-By January 6, 2014, rebels had ousted ISIL from the city as part of the Syrian opposition–Islamic State of Iraq and the Levant conflict.
+By January 6, 2014, the opposition rebels had ousted ISIL from the city as part of the Syrian opposition–Islamic State of Iraq and the Levant conflict.

-On 9 January 2014, fighting raged between the jihadists and opposition on Thursday, the Great Britain-based Observatory claimed.
+On 9 January 2014, fighting raged between ISIL jihadists and the opposition on Thursday, the Great Britain-based Observatory claimed.
 "The opposition forces have taken control of the strategic political intelligence building, which had been under ISIL control and is just 400 meters from the jihadists' headquarters," Abdel Rahman said.
 "But ISIL still controls the bridges leading into the city, so people have to take boats to get in."
 By 12 January, ISIL fighters had recaptured much of the key points in the city.
 By 14 January, ISIL had ousted the rebels from Raqqa and secured complete control of the city.

-On 25 July 2014, ISIL took control of the 17th Division headquarters away from the Syrian Army.
+On 25 July 2014, ISIL took control of the 17th Division base after capturing it from the Syrian Army.

 On 28 August 2014 after a 36-day general offensive, the Tabqa airbase was captured by ISIL with significant losses on both sides.